Learning the dynamics of cell-cell interactions in confined cell migration

 To investigate this model, we first require a systematic approach to infer the systems' stochastic dynamics and delineate single-cell (one-body) and interactive (two-body) contributions to the dynamics.
 Thus, we employ a rigorous inference method, Underdamped Langevin Inference (ULI)~\cite{Brueckner2020a}, to infer the terms of this equation of motion from the experimentally measured trajectories.
 In this approach, the inferred terms are completely constrained by the short time-scale information in the measured trajectory, i.e. the velocities and accelerations of the cells (see Methods and Supplementary Section S4).

-Importantly, there is no a priori reason why Eq.~\eqref{eq1} should provide a reasonable ansatz to correctly capture cell-cell interactions, which could require a more complex description.
-Thus, we investigate the predictive power of our model by testing whether it correctly captures experimental statistics that were not used to constrain the terms in Eq.~\eqref{eq1}.
+Importantly, there is no a priori reason why \eqref{eq1} should provide a reasonable ansatz to correctly capture cell-cell interactions, which could require a more complex description.
+Thus, we investigate the predictive power of our model by testing whether it correctly captures experimental statistics that were not used to constrain the terms in \eqref{eq1}.
+Specifically, while the model is learnt on the experimental short time-scale dynamics, we aim to make predictions for long time-scale statistics such as correlation functions.
 To this end, we simulate stochastic trajectories of interacting cell pairs based on our model (Fig.~\ref{fig4}d,h) to make a side-by-side comparison with the experiments.
 Remarkably, we find that the model performs well in predicting key experimental statistics for both cell lines, including the joint probability distributions (Fig.~\ref{fig2}b), the distributions of switching times (Fig.~\ref{fig2}c), the cross-correlations of positions and velocity (Fig.~\ref{fig2}a,e), as well as the relative fractions of reversal, sliding and following events (Fig.~\ref{fig2}d).
-In contrast, performing the same inference procedure with simpler models than Eq.~\eqref{eq1}, e.g. with only cohesive or friction interactions, shows that simulated trajectories of these models do not capture the observed statistics (Supplementary Section S4).
+In contrast, performing the same inference procedure with simpler models than \eqref{eq1}, e.g. with only cohesive or friction interactions, shows that simulated trajectories of these models do not capture the observed statistics (Supplementary Section S4).
+To further challenge our approach, we test whether we can use the interactions learnt from experiments on two-state micropatterns to predict the collision behavior in a different confinement geometry.
+Specifically, we use the single-cell term $F(x,v)$ inferred from single cell data of MDA-MB-231 cells migrating on micropatterned tracks, together with the interactions inferred from cell pair experiments on two-state micropatterns, to predict the collision ratios of cell pairs on tracks.
+We find that this model accurately predicts the observed event ratios (Fig.~\ref{fig2}d), showing that the inferred interactions have predictive power also beyond the data set on which they are learnt.